If we head from the top of Woolshops we have Old Market to our left.

 At 3 Northgate (on left) was Sugden's Temperance Hotel

-Waggoners Inn 13/15 Northgate in 1840 where the artist of this picture Joseph Rideal Smith was born
+Waggoners Inn 13/15 Northgate in 1840 where the artist of this picture Joseph Rideal Smith was born.
+The horses and cart on the left are pulling in to Northgate yard.
+Crossley Street didn't exist then.

-At 21 Northgate(on left) stood the 'Royal Sovereigns' from 1822 until 1910 but it may have been nearer North Bridge than the address here suggests.
+At 21 Northgate, stood the 'Royal Sovereigns' from 1822 until 1910 but it may have been nearer North Bridge than the address here suggests.

 The second building on was the 'Roebuck' pub, 26 Northgate, also known as The Buck.
 This opened in 1735 and closed in 1966.